hindu-comm/mail_stream_advaita-l/2016/10/GunAtIta_and_jIvanmu/71__Sujal_Upadhyay.md

 > is my understanding.
 >

-​Please give me a day or two to reply.
+Please give me a day or two to reply.

 Kind Regards
-Sujal​
-​​
+Sujal